expo/expo/docs/pages/versions/unversioned/sdk/application.md

 ### `Application.getIosIdForVendorAsync()`

 **iOS only.** Gets the iOS identifier for vender [(IDFV)](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) value, an alphanumeric string that uniquely identifies a device to the app’s vendor.
+If returned value is `nil`, wait and retrieve this value later.
+This might happen when the device has been restarted before the user has unlocked the device.

-Since this is the IDFV value, its value can change if all apps from the current apps vendor have been uninstalled.
+The OS will change the vendor identifier if all apps from the current apps vendor have been uninstalled.

 #### Returns